Long-term effect of inter-mode transitions in quantum Markovian process: Summary

-In summary, we have studied the long-term behaviour of a coupled HO system connecting with a complicated environment which consists of two independent heat baths with different temperatures.
-We deduced a master equation with respect to the normal modes.
+In summary, we have studied the long-term behavior of a coupled HO system connecting with a complicated environment which consists of two independent heat baths with different temperatures.
+We derived a master equation with respect to the normal modes.
 With the help of the characteristic description of Wigner function, we obtained the numerical and analytical results for the steady state of each local oscillator.

-These results show that much attention must be payed when we apply RWA in a nonequilibrium system.
-When the coupling of the subsystems is weak, the inter-mode transitions belong the RWA may have long-term effect to the steady state thus cannot be neglected.
+These results show that the inter-mode transitions mediated by the environment are essential to non-equilibrium flux between the interacting subsystems, thus they would contribute to long-term effect even in Markovian systems.
 This is different from the case in conventional thermalization problems, where only one canonical heat bath is involved.
 The non-thermal stabilization process is determined by the competition between the rate of the inter-mode transition and that of the energy exchange with each private heat bath.

-This work is supported by National Natural Science Foundation of China under Grants Nos.11121403, 10935010 and 11074261, and National 973-program Grants No. 2012CB922104.
+This work is supported by National Natural Science Foundation of China under Grants Nos.
+11121403, 10935010 and 11074261, National 973-program Grants No. 2012CB922104, and Postdoctoral Science Foundation of China No. 2013M530516.